beakbahama/log/docs/time-is-freedom.md

 M~
 m@whomanatee.org

 ## References
 - [**Time is Money Inititive**](https://www.whitehouse.gov/briefing-room/statements-releases/2024/08/12/fact-sheet-biden-harris-administration-launches-new-effort-to-crack-down-on-everyday-headaches-and-hassles-that-waste-americans-time-and-money/): Discover more about the initiative led by Joe and Kamala aimed at reducing everyday headaches and hassles that waste time and money, enhancing the quality of life across the nation.
 - [**Global Institution**](https://whomanatee.org): Learn more about the GI plan designed to bring world peace, prosperity, and joy to all by pooling our resources, working less, doing more, and living amazing - where 'amazing' is not just a concept, but a reality accessible to everyone through the Global Institution.

+## Updates
+> All dates in YYYY-MM-DD format
+- **2024-08-17**: Added the section *An Enduring Invitation*, added the section *A Reflection on Respect and Equality*, and updated the section *Alignment with the 'Time Is Money' Initiative.*